How to Freeze Zucchini

 How you prep your zucchini depends on how you plan to use it.
 If you're wanting to mix zucchini into soups and stir fries, then chopped is the way to go.
 If you're looking for a more bold bite of zucchini, simply slice them for dishes like ratatouille.
 And for baking zucchini bread, the veggie can easily be shredded.

 Blanching is a necessary step to keep zucchini from turning mushy in the freezer.
 This technique deactivates the enzymes that spoil the texture and color of zucchini.

 To blanch zucchini, simply bring an unsalted pot of water to a boil.
 Toss in the zucchini, and cook for 1 minute.
 Then, scoop it out and place into a bowl of ice water to stop the cooking process.
 Once your zucchini is cooled, it's time to move onto freezing.

 If you're in a rush, or really don't mind a little extra cooking time after freezing, you can simply tuck your blanched zucchini into zip-topped plastic bags and stick them in the freezer.
 This will result in a solid piece of zucchini when you pull it out again.

 If you want zucchini that's easier to divide, do a double freeze.
 Spread out the blanched zucchini on a parchment paper-lined baking sheet and stick in the freezer.
-Once the veggie is frozen solid, you can scoop it into a plastic bag and put it back in the freezer.
+Once the veggie is frozen solid (this will take between an hour and several hours, depending on the size of your pieces), you can scoop it into plastic bags and put it back in the freezer.
 This keeps the individual pieces of zucchini loose.
 It will be easier to scoop out precisely what you need for your meal or baked good.